-Another approach to hardening the server(s) on which your ownCloud installation rest is using an intrusion detection system.
+Another approach to hardening ownCloud server is to use an intrusion detection system.
 An excellent one is Fail2ban.
 Fail2ban is designed to protect servers from brute force attacks.
-It works by monitoring log files (such as those for ssh, web, mail, and log servers) for certain patterns, specific to each server, and taking actions should those patterns be found.
+It works by scanning log files (such as those for ssh, web, mail, and log servers) for certain patterns, specific to each server, and taking actions should those patterns be found.

-Actions include banning the IP from which the detected actions are being made from.
-This serves to both make the process more difficult as well as to prevent DDOS-style attacks.
-However, after a predefined time period, the banned IP is normally un-banned again.
+Actions include banning the IP from which the detected actions originate.
+This makes the process more difficult and prevents DDOS-style attacks.
+However, after a predefined time period, the banned IP is usually unbanned again.

-This helps if the login attempts were genuine, so the user doesn't lock themselves out permanently.
-An example of such an action is users attempting to brute force login to a server via ssh.
-In this case, Fail2ban would look for something similar to the following in /var/log/auth.log.
+This helps if the login attempts were genuine, so that users don't lock themselves out permanently.
+An example of such an action is users attempting to brute force log in to a server via ssh.
+In this case, Fail2ban would look for something similar to the following in /var/log/auth.log:

-Mar 15 11:17:37 yourhost sshd[10912]: input_userauth_request: invalid user audra [preauth]
+''' Mar 15 11:17:37 yourhost sshd[10912]: input_userauth_request: invalid user audra [preauth]

-Mar 15 11:17:37 yourhost sshd[10912]: pam_unix(sshd:auth): check pass; user unknown failure; logname= uid=0 euid=0 tty=ssh ruser= rhost=221.194.44.231 user=root
+Mar 15 11:17:37 yourhost sshd[10912]: pam_unix(sshd:auth): check pass; user unknown